CarlosChicata/data-engineering-udacity/project/finalProject/ReadMe.md

 * The data is generated for this project; so they are faked. they do not belong to any company or public domain.

 -----------

+## Structure of project
+This is structure of project:

+1. **generate_data folder**: contain all data need to generate to generator scripts.
+Those are:

 ## Models of datawarehouse